Storidge/cio-faq/cluster.md

 # Cluster

-### Do you have a node label for cio nodes?
+### Do you have a node label for Storidge or cio nodes?
 It would help for service constraints.

 Active cio nodes have label 'cio=true'.
 When a cio node is cordoned for maintenance, the label will be changed to 'cio=false'